Durga Puja: Regional celebrations and observances

 In Maharashtra, the city of Nashik and other places such as CIDCO, Rajeevnagar, Panchavati, and Mahatmanagar host Durga Puja celebrations.
 While in Delhi, the first community Durga Puja was organised near Kashmiri Gate by a group of expatriate Bengalis, in 1910, a year before Delhi was declared the capital of British India.
 This group came to be the Delhi Durga Puja Samiti, popularly known as the Kashmere Gate Durga Puja.
 The Durga Puja at Timarpur, Delhi was started in the year 1914.
 In 2011, over 800 Durga Pujas were held in Delhi, with a few hundred more in Gurgaon and Noida.

 Sculpture-idols in Cuttack, Odisha for Durga Puja, bedecked with jewellery.

-In Odisha, Durga Puja is one of the most important festivals of the people of the state.
-During the 4 days of the festival, the streets of the city turns into a wonderland throughout the state, people welcome the arrival of their maa by rejoicing themselves, eating tasty food, wearing new clothes, seeing different pandals across the city, family gathering and gift givings.
+In Odisha, Durga Puja is celebrated over four days.
+People welcome the arrival of their maa by eating food, wearing new clothes, viewing pandals across the city, family gathering and gift givings.
 In 2019, ninety-seven pandals in Cuttack alone, Odisha were reported to bedeck respective sculpture-idols with silver jewellery for Durga Puja celebrations; such club of pandals termed regionally as Chandi Medha.
 The state capital is famous for the modern themes and creativity In the pandals, while the Western part of the state has a more retro decoration theme to the pandal.
 In the northern parts of the state particularly Balasore, Durga Puja is celebrated with much fervor and the Odia diaspora abroad especially in Australia, which originates 95% from the district of Balasore celebrates the puja in the same manner which is done back home in Balasore.
 In September 2019, 160 pandals were reported to be hosting Durga Puja in Cuttack.

 While in Tripura there were over 2,500 community Durga Puja celebrations in 2013.
 Durga Puja has been started at the Durgabari temple, in Agartala by King Radha Kishore Manikya Bahadur.

+Durga Puja and Chandi Path by Maithil Brahmins in Navhath village, Madhubani, Mithila.